Planning on hiking Yushan soon? In this guide, you’ll find everything you should know !

 Step One : Get the PERMIT ~ 30 minutes

 You need to get a permit before hiking Yushan.
-It seems like the official website doesn’t work for Firefox users, Chrome is fine though.
+The permit is totally free.

-The number of people hiking Yushan in a day is limited by the Yushan National Park, but if you hike during weekdays you won’t have any problem with this quota.
+The number of people hiking Yushan in a day is limited to 60 by the Yushan National Park, but if you hike during weekdays you shouldn’t have any problem with this quota.
 If it’s at the weekends then you might end up being on the waiting list if you apply late.

 When you apply, it can be slightly tricky, since a few things are not translated in English.
 You might wanna use a browser that can translate the page.
 Try to tick off the case, or write anything in the blank, it should allow you to submit your application.
 Leave a comment below if you need any help.